zaripych/node-op/README.md

 Read `op` documentation.
 Make sure to logout after using the CLI and make sure the login credentials are not exposed outside your scripts.
 This can be achieved by wrapping your scripts into a bash shell script that retains environment variables inside, rather than exporting it outside.

 Make sure to only use trusted code within your bash shell script that does not depend on outside `node_modules` which could take advantage of having access to environment variables with credentials.

-## Auto-updates

-A travis job checks for updates on official web sites and creates a PR to the GitHub repo, so new versions should be available to users in a reasonable time.